sholtomaud/phd/Literature Review/litrev.md

 In the Committee for Economic Development of Australia (CEDA) report Professor Martin notes that property rights and water management are key issues for unconventional energy production [@taylor_australias_2012, p.5].

 These views form the context of this research.
+For water management specifically, Martin recommended that UE producers need to develop a robust risk management framework with strong precautionary principles due to the potential for irreversible damage to environmental systems, including hydrological systems [@taylor_australias_2012, p.5].

-There is cross-sector support for a framework which integrates both precautionary methods and surveillance [@beckers_groundwater_2013, @howe_framework_2010, @hunter_draft_2013]
+Through a consulting process, cross-sector support appears to be present for a framework which integrates both precautionary methods and surveillance [@beckers_groundwater_2013, @howe_framework_2010, @hunter_draft_2013].
 In Australia, this momentum has culminated in the National Harmonized Regulatory Framework [@scer_national_2013], together with a number of reports on the ability to assess and monitor the risks, and cumulative risks, associated with Coal Seam Gas production.

 # Method

 The approach used here is to review the received literature with the aim to establish the technical requirements of a Risk Governance System (RGS), and evaluate some technologies which present viable solutions to meet these  requirements.

-As a result of this method each section will be summarized with a short table  documenting the type of fields and inputs required by the system to capture the information needed from a governance perspective.
+As a result of this method each section will be summarized with a short table  documenting the requirements for the system .

 # Harmonized Regulatory Framework - Generating requirements for risk governance